CTCycle/XREPORT-radiological-reports-generator/README.md

 ## 8. Development Status

 This project is under active development and may contain incomplete features.
-The upcoming major release is v3.0.0, which is intended for stable local evaluation and testing.
+The current major release is v3.0.0, intended for stable local evaluation and testing.

 ## 9. License